gaufung/awesome-go/README.md

 # Awesome in Go

-Best Practice in Go
+# 1 Bast Practices

-# Error-handing and panicking in custom package
+##  Error-handing and panicking in custom package
 -  *always recover from panic from your package*
 -  *return errors to the caller of your package*
 ```go